PSYC 110 Research Requirement

 about a published article in psychology.
 However, this is not a

 free-form summary.
-Please follow the directions below carefully so that you can be assured that you do not have to rewrite it to get a grade in the course.
+Please follow the directions below carefully so that you can be assured that you do not have to rewrite the summary to get a grade in the course.

 What Steps Do You Need to Take to Complete This Option?

 - Select an article from one of the articles on the appropriate

 journal list (see below) that was published after January 1, 2010.
 If the article does not come from one of these journals, you will not receive credit for writing a summary!

 - The article MUST describe a research study that involves data.
 Review articles and "Introduction to this Issue" articles are not acceptable.

 - You may use a printed version of the article or an electronic (such as PDF) version of an article.

 - This web site includes a REQUIRED cover sheet and question template for your summary.
 (Download the template here!)
 Summaries that do not use this template will be automatically rejected.

 - You should type your answers directly into the required template; you do not need to write a separate paper.
 This template will help you to properly structure your summary.